Category: Travelling Exhibitions

 Subscribe to our eNewsletter to learn about what's coming next to TELUS Spark.

 Don't miss exciting special events, included with General Admission and Membership, such as:

 - 2nd Thursday evenings: Adults Only Nights

-Coming to Calgary from Australia, this world-class showing was created by John Cox’s Creature Workshop.
+Created by John Cox’s Creature Workshop.
 Cox is a visual effects expert who received an Academy Award for Best Visual Effects for his work on the movie Babe (1995).

 Download How to Make a Monster Podcurator

 Prior to visiting, download this podcast to your mp3 player for added detail and insights about the exhibition!

 Thank you to our Media Partners:

 This limited-time Travelling Exhibition is complimentary during your visit between February 9 and July 1, 2013.
 Educators, check out the Curriculum Connections below and book your visit today!